tinamelie/DAFTAR-ML/README.md

 ## **D**ata **A**gnostic **F**eature-**T**arget **A**nalysis & **R**anking **M**achine **L**earning Pipeline

 DAFTAR-ML is a specialized machine learning pipeline that identifies relevant **features** based on their relationship to a **target** variable.
-It provides:
+It supports both regression and classification tasks and works with a .csv containing a single target column and multiple feature columns.

+ Functionality Highlights:

-- Automated preprocessing and feature selection via mutual information
+- Automated data preprocessing and feature selection via mutual information
-- Robust model training with nested cross-validation
+- Model training with nested cross-validation
 - Hyperparameter optimization with Optuna
-- SHAPley Additive exPlanations (SHAP) for feature importance
+- SHAPley Additive exPlanations (SHAP) for scoring feature importance
-- Comprehensive visualization and result reporting

-The framework supports both regression and classification tasks and works with any tabular data containing a single target column and multiple feature columns.
+- Publication-quality visualizations

 ## Use Cases